TheCatSaber/Figures-for-Intermediate-IRP-2020/README.md

     GNU General Public License for more details.

 The figures are available under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

-Valid attribution: TheCatSaber or preferably my real name if known.
+In both cases, the author should be stated as my real name if known, otherwise TheCatSaber.